shenmishajing/lightning_template/docs/core/model.md

 ### Prediction step

-Then, for each prediction step, we will calculate all the dependencies we need for the prediction task, and feed the dependencies to the `predict_<task>` method to get the prediction results.
+Then, for each prediction step, we will calculate all the dependencies we need for the prediction task from corresponding `predict_<dep>_depen_dependency` methods, and feed the dependencies to the `predict_<task>` method to get the prediction results.
 If the `predict_<task>` method returns anything instead of `None`, we will assume the initial state is a list and append the result to the list.

 ### Prediction end